vicsanity623/Axiom-Agent/CONTRIBUTING.md

 To apply a suggestion:
 1.  **Extract the code:** A utility script is provided to cleanly extract the suggested code.
     ```bash
-    ./extract_suggestion.py
+    axiom-extract
     ```
 2.  **Review the diff:** This creates a `code.py` file.
 Use your IDE or `diff` to compare it with the original source file.
-3.  **Apply and commit:** If you approve (CODE REVIEW the `suggested_solution` is a MUST!! as LLMs can and will usually make mistakes), manually copy the new code into the project, run `./check.sh` one last time, restart `axiom-train`, verify stability and improvements and finally commit the change.
+3.  **Apply and commit:** If you approve (CODE REVIEW the `suggested_solution` is a MUST!! as **LLMs** can and will usually make mistakes), manually copy the new code into the project, run `./check.sh` one last time, restart `axiom-train`, verify stability and improvements and finally commit the change.

 ---